NikkelM/Notion-Steam-API-Integration/README.md

 *NOTE: The script will test your provided `config.json` against this schema, so make sure your configuration is valid.*

+Note that *only if* you want to fetch tag data, Steam requires you to be authenticated with your Steam account.
+For this, provide your Steam account name and password in the `steamUser` property of the configuration file.
+The integration does not transmit this data over the internet, everything is done locally.
+If you have Steam Guard enabled, you will also need to provide the Steam Guard code when running the integration.

+Once you have authenticated once, the integration will store a local refresh token for ~200 days before you need to log in again.
+You can then replace the `accountName` and `password` with the `useRefreshToken` property set to `true`, which will make the integration use the stored refresh token to authenticate you to the Steam API.

 ### Properties

 The following is a list of all configuration items, their defaults and the values they can take.